When and Where Do Most Accidents Take Place?

 Table of Contents

 Approximately 4.4 million Americans are injured annually in a car accident.
 There are several reasons why car crashes happen and why they occur at specific times.
-Knowing when the accidents are most likely to occur can help you avoid them.
+Knowing when the accidents are likely to occur can help you avoid them.

 Many car accidents happen in the evening and on holidays, and these incidents often carry a greater risk of serious injury or fatality.